 Choosing a college is a major decision that will affect at least the next two to four years of your life, depending on which school and which program you choose.
 Many students attend college right out of high school simply because it seems like the logical next step.
 With college tuition rising each year and millions of college graduates still struggling to start a career, however, it is important to think through this decision completely before you make your choice.

 Keep reading to learn about the top ten questions to ask yourself before going to college as well as some important questions to ask when it comes to making your decision.

 Ten Questions to Ask Yourself Before Going to College

 Before you even decide to attend college, there are some important questions that you need to ask yourself.
 Your answers to these questions will help you to determine if the timing is right for you to attend college or if you might be better off waiting a few years.
 These questions will also help you to narrow down your choice for a major so you can choose the best college to fit your interests.
 Here are the top ten questions to ask yourself as you think about attending college:

 - Do you know what you want to study?
 If you don’t already have some idea of what you want to study in college, it might not be the right time to go.
 College is expensive and the last thing you want to do is waste your time for 2 to 4 years and rack up a ton of debt.

 - Do you need more education/training for a career in your chosen field?
-If you have an idea what you want to study, think about whether you actually need more education to be successful or if an internship or apprenticeship might be more beneficial.
+If you have an idea about what you want to study, think about whether you actually need more education to be successful or if an internship or apprenticeship might be more beneficial.